 At any time while a restriction order1 (or an order or direction having the same effect2) is in force in respect of a patient3, the appropriate national authority4 may, if he thinks fit, discharge the patient either absolutely or subject to conditions5.
 Where a person is absolutely discharged in this manner he then ceases to be liable to be detained by virtue of the relevant hospital order (or direction) and the restriction order (or direction) ceases to have effect accordingly6.

-Where a patient has been conditionally discharged in this manner, the Secretary of State may, at any time during the
+Where a patient has been conditionally discharged in

 **Trials are provided to all LexisPSL and LexisLibrary content, excluding Practice Compliance, Practice Management and Risk and Compliance, subscription packages are tailored to your specific needs.
 To discuss trialling these LexisPSL services please email customer service via our online form.
 Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.
 Trial includes one question to LexisAsk during the length of the trial.